Walking Tour at Laurel Hill Cemetery on Saturday, October 16, 2021, at 1:00 pm

-This walking tour will take place on Sunday, November 17 at 1:00 pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
-Free parking is located in the lot across the street from the Gatehouse.
+This walking tour will take place on Saturday, October 16, 2021, at 1:00 pm departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue Philadelphia, PA 19132.

 Tour Guide: Sam Ricks

 Information on directions and parking and visiting guidelines, including social distancing guidelines, are linked here to better plan your visit.
 A reminder email will also be sent to ticket holders a day before the program start day.